imi-bigpicture/opentile/README.md

 Please note that this is an early release and the API is not frozen yet.
 Function names and functionality is prone to change.

 ## Requirements
-*open-tiler* uses tifffile, PyTurboJPEG, and wsidicom.
+*opentile* uses tifffile, PyTurboJPEG, and wsidicom.

 ## Basic usage
 ***Load a Ndpi-file using tile size (1024, 1024) pixels.
 Optionally specify series index for levels, labels, and overview if not default.***